 This training approach can help you to greatly improve positional vision.
 It will also make sure that you actually understand the game you’re studying in a much greater extent than if you just skim through the moves and read the annotations, without applying yourself.

 In order to improve endgame play, you need to practice in conditions that simulate real games.
 First, Dvoretsky suggests thinking about the position on the board for a few minutes.
 Then, the position should be played out against a sparring partner, coach or a chess engine.

 The key of this exercise is to pick meaningful positions to be analyzed and later played out against a human or a computer opponent.
 By meaningful positions, Dvoretsky means the ones that are common at chess and have a clear way to achieve a win or a draw.

 Note: If you want to learn how to play common endgames well, I suggest you checking out our premium training course where we spend a lot of time drilling most often occurring chess endings so that you will not have to guess on the winning approach, but simply would know how to win these positions.

 Method 3.
 Analysis algorithm

-Sometimes it is hard for an amateur chess players to evaluate a complex chess position.
+Sometimes it is hard for amateur chess players to evaluate a complex chess position.
 In order to simplify this task, Dvoretsky suggests removing all black pieces from the board and focusing only on white pieces at first.
-The analysis should be done from left to right and position should be evaluated according to importance of pieces.
-First the position of the King is taken into account, then the Queen, Rook, etc.
+The analysis should be done from left to right and position should be evaluated according to the importance of pieces.
+First, the position of the King is taken into account, then the Queen, Rook, etc.

 Next, the white pieces are removed from the board and only the black pieces are setup.
 The position is evaluated analogous to the previous step but only for black pieces.

 Finally, both white and black pieces are setup and the analysis is done by comparing the sides, in order to identify what side possesses an advantage.
-This technique is called a ‘ladder’ technique because first we focus just on white pieces, then just on black pieces and finally we make our way to the complete position.
+This technique is called a ‘ladder’ technique because first, we focus just on white pieces, then just on black pieces and finally we make our way to the complete position.